What this model is

 Distribution notes

-The old page described the distributed source code as a beta version that might still contain bugs.
-It also mentioned an experimental CAN-Ethernet gateway model distributed separately on GitHub: can-for-omnet and can-ethernet-gw-for-omnet.
+The distributed source code was released as a beta version and may contain bugs.
+An experimental CAN-Ethernet gateway model is available separately on GitHub: can-for-omnet and can-ethernet-gw-for-omnet.

 Related work